11in/docs/content/docs/elfin/docs.md

 - Tailwind!
 2.0!
 - Minimizes and optimizes CSS and JS
 - Lossless compression of images (jpg, png, svg) used in CSS or JS
-- Used webpack's cache to speed up builds (if you're on Netlify, it automatically caches the cache there!)
+- Uses webpack's cache to speed up builds (if you're on Netlify, it automatically caches the cache there!)
 - A handy [CLI](/docs/elf/), if you want it

 ## How Do I Use It